 CPQ is a kind of software that B2B businesses use to help them quote complicated and configurable products.
-While CPQ software has been around for decades, recent technological developments have resulted in more innovative CPQ tools for sales optimization.
+While CPQ software has been around for decades, recent technological developments have resulted in more innovative CPQ for B2B tools for sales optimization.

-With the proper CPQ software in place, companies can quickly and accurately create quotes for highly customized orders.
+With the proper CPQ eCommerce software in place, companies can quickly and accurately create quotes for highly customized orders.
 Quotes are automated via preset rules, and account for complicated pricing that includes discounts, bulk ordering, optional features, multiple revenue types, and more.